 Here I am interviewed by The University of Toledo’s Vince Diguglielmo about the American craft beer industry.
 This interview occurred in November 2015.
+You can watch the interview here.

 Moore, Michael S., Neil Reid, and Ralph B. McLaughlin.
 2016.
 The Locational Determinants of Microbreweries and Brewpubs in the United States.
-In Ignazio Cabras, David Higgins, and David Preece (eds.), Beer, Brewing and Pubs: A Global Perspective, Palgrave McMillan, 182-204.
+In Ignazio Cabras, David Higgins, and David Preece (eds.), Beer, Brewing and Pubs: A Global Perspective, Palgrave McMillan, pp. 182-204.

 Reid, Neil and Jay D. Gatrell.
 2015.
 Brewing Growth: Regional Craft Breweries and Emerging Economic Development Opportunities.
 Economic Development Journal, Volume 14, Issue 4, pp. 4-12.